mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 You can read more details about the language constructs added in TypeScript (previously called AtScript because of some missing syntax in TypeScript that time) [here](https://docs.google.com/document/d/11YUzC-1d0V1-Q3V0fQ7KSit97HnZoKVygDxpWzEYW0U/edit).

-## AngularJS 2.0 has no Controllers
+## Angular2 has no Controllers

 It seems it got modern for the JavaScript MVW frameworks to drop controllers from their components (starting from Backbone.js).
-Instead of using controllers, AngularJS 2.0 bet on component-based UI, similar to ReactJS.
+Instead of using controllers, Angular2 bet on component-based UI, similar to ReactJS.
 The core team dropped controllers but added...

 ## three different types of directives: